-Dr Jessica (Jessie) Prebble (aged 33) has been announced as the 15th Biennial Zonta Science Award winner by the Governor General, the Rt Hon Dame Patsy Reddy, at a ceremony at Government House on Thursday 7 June 2018.
-The Award was established in 1990 by the Zonta Club of Wellington to further the status of New Zealand women in science.
+The Award was established by the Zonta Club of Wellington to further the status of New Zealand women in science.

-Along with the accolade of being this year’s Zonta Science Award winner, Jessie will receive $18,000 to fund activities to further her career and research.
-Jessie has chosen to use the Award to visit three laboratories in the USA and to work with leading plant scientists at the University of Florida.
-There, she will learn a new technique of DNA sequencing which improves scientist’s ability to discover and describe species and will share this new knowledge with other scientists in New Zealand.
+Jessie’s Zonta Award prize money will allow her to visit three laboratories in the USA and work with leading plant scientists at the University of Florida.
+She will learn a new technique of DNA